nicole9925/REU-Programming-assignment/README.md

 # REU-Programming-assignment

-Please download and run with a live server!
+Please clone and run with a live server!